AndreaNardinocchi/SETU_RaspberryPi_Assignment/README.md

 from upload_image import upload_image
 ```
 By doing it, we are essentially nesting 2 programs into the blynkingMail.py, which are **capture_image_usb.py**, and **upload_image.py**.
-The reason why the first of the above-mentioned program has a __usb.py_ suffix sort of is because I resolved to use a 'logi' webcamera placed on top of my screen, and plugged into the raspberry pi via USB, instead of using a raspberry pi camera.
+The reason why the first of the above-mentioned programs has a __usb.py_ suffix sort of is because I resolved to use a 'logi' webcamera placed on top of my screen, and plugged into the raspberry pi via USB, instead of using a raspberry pi camera.
 The reason for that comes down to ensuring that a clear high quality picture of the user on the desk gets taken, as it will also need to be uploaded online.

 To be able to use the USB webcam, the following packages were installed: